Pet Care Home

 Many captive invertebrates that require high humidity also require well-ventilated enclosures.
 This can be difficult to achieve as a well-ventilated cage typically does not stay humid and an enclosed cage stays humid, but air within it can become stale, mold can grow and become dangerous for the animal within.

-Substrates (floor coverings):
+Substrates (floor coverings)

 There is a growing movement in the hobby for the establishment of beautiful and elaborate vivaria for invertebrates.
 The business of selling driftwood, cork bark, live moss, misting systems, colorful sand, and supplies is thriving.
 Many keepers, especially those keeping only one or two special pets, are choosing naturalistic setups for their invertebrate pets.
 Substrates are an important addition to the look of these naturalistic setups.

-• Sand and Coconut Bedding:
+Sand and Coconut Bedding

-A mixture of damp sand and coconut bedding such as T-rex FOREST BEDDING works well for many invertebrate's enclosures.
+A mixture of damp sand and coconut bedding such as T-rex Forest Bedding works well for many invertebrate’s enclosures.
 It is not only natural, it holds moisture well and the acidity of the coconut bedding seems to keep the development of mold or fungus in check in the more humid enclosures.

-• Sand and Peat Moss:
+Sand and Peat Moss

 Many keepers use a mixture of damp sand and peat moss for their enclosures.
 This mixture works very well for most invertebrates.
 It is natural and the peat moss will hold moisture for several hours to several days after it has been misted with a spray bottle.

-There is some concern about invertebrates ingesting sand as they pounce on prey.
+• Note: There is some concern about invertebrates ingesting sand as they pounce on prey.
 However, healthy invertebrates will simply pass these small amounts of sand with their feces.
 This no doubt occurs in nature and seems to cause little or no problems.

 Small invertebrates, especially small tarantulas, are often kept on paper towels, especially in the early days when they are kept in vials or small containers.
 This is an easy to manage “substrate” as it is inexpensive and easy to change when it gets dirty.
 However, for inexperienced keepers, it is often difficult to determine when the paper towel is too dry as it doesn't’t darken as does peat or sand.

-Vermiculite was a touted substrate in the early days of keeping tarantulas.
-Most keepers have moved away from vermiculite as a substrate for various reasons.
+• Note: Most keepers have moved away from vermiculite as a substrate for various reasons.
 Vermiculite often sticks to invertebrates (when it is dry and has become very lightweight) and swells if ingested, causing impaction and death.

-Cage Decor:
+Cage Decor

 There is no doubt that the addition of driftwood, cork bark, stable rock piles, and other cage decorations is important in keeping captive inverts healthy and stimulated.
-These decorations provide important hiding places which keep invertebrates less stressed and provides them with proper moulting areas.
+These decorations provide important hiding places which keep invertebrates less stressed and provides them with proper molting areas.

 Be sure that any cage decorations are firmly resting on the bottom of the enclosure and that the substrate is pushed up against the object.
 If a terrestrial species digs under a flat rock or other heavy object that is not resting firmly on the bottom of the enclosure, the object might settle onto the animal and crush it against the bottom of the enclosure.
 This accident is fairly common in the collections of beginning hobbyists.